Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Frank C. Orsini - Lear Corp.

 Yeah.
 Thanks, Matt.
-So, Emmanuel, from our perspective and everything we're seeing in the industry right now, and we're working on vehicle architectures that are out in the 2020, 2021 range.
-There is nothing but growth and content coming into the vehicle.
-And that's coming through feature contents, it's coming through opportunities where various types of electrical architectures are being developed to accommodate more efficient architectures, more content on the 12-volt architecture.
+So, Emmanuel, from our perspective and everything we're seeing in the industry right now, and we're working on vehicle architectures that are out in the 2020, 2021 range, there is nothing but growth and content coming into the vehicle.
+And that's coming through feature content.
+It's coming through opportunities where various types of electrical architectures are being developed to accommodate more efficient architectures, more content on the 12-volt architecture.
 So, flexible circuits and different types of technologies that can reduce the amount of wire that's being used also come at a higher cost.

-So, for us, we're seeing growth in wire, we're seeing growth in boxes.
-And even where you see centralized gateways or centralized modules being utilized, essentially, that's to allow more efficient architectures to add content to a 12-volt system or if you're on a 48-volt system or higher levels, you're also creating space in the architecture by consolidating modules to free up room for other modules to come in to allow for more content.
+So, for us, we're seeing growth in wire.
+We're seeing growth in boxes.
+And even where you see centralized gateways or centralized modules being utilized, essentially, that's to allow more efficient architectures to add content to a 12-volt system.
+Or if you're on a 48-volt system or higher levels, you're also creating space in the architecture by consolidating modules to free up room for other modules to come and to allow for more content.
 So, from our perspective, it's a positive story.
-We see growth in all areas, growth in all product segments and even where you see some consolidation it's typically to allow for more features to be added, which drives more contents as well.
+We see growth in all areas, growth in all product segments.
+And even where you see some consolidation, it's typically to allow for more features to be added, which drives more content as well.

 Emmanuel Rosner - Guggenheim Securities